SAP-samples/ui5-typescript-tutorial/exercises/ex5/README.md

 	}
 	```

+	The JSDoc comment is required, so the conversion to the regular UI5 `.extend(...)` call knows the full namespace of the class. `@name` is used here, giving the full name of the controller.
+In the controllers generated from the template it was just the `@namespace` without the controller's own name.
+Both options are equally valid.

 5. In `src/view/Main.view.xml`, add the attribute `press=".navToIncidenceDetail"` to the `<CustomListItem...` tag to trigger navigation.
 As result, the line should look like this:

 	```xml